jbaumadsen/tic-tac-toe/README.md

 Once the return for checkForWinner was changed, I would pass a winner prop to Square and wrap the contents of the Square's onClick in an if statement that requires "(!filled && winner == 2)" this would prevent a square from being played multiple times and squares being played after a player won.

+## Citation
+Based on code from the MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN course.

+## License
+This site is licensed under MIT(see LICENSE.txt)